andrewthehan/docs/systemdesign/ddia/chapter02.md

   - _Transactions processing_: sales/banking transactions, airline reservations, stock-keeping
   - _Batch processing_: customer invoicing, payroll, reporting
 - Good support for joins
-- Good support for many-to-ony and many-to-many relationships
+- Good support for many-to-one and many-to-many relationships
 - Data is simple, no complicated access paths
 - Query optimizer automatically forms the "access path" so developer rarely needs to think about it